From 21/05/2022 to 11/12/2023

 Day 1 - Lima Welcome to Peru!
 Your adventure begins in Lima, where you will be collected from the airport on arrival and transferred to your hotel.
 Here you will meet your small group of fellow travellers and your local leader for a 2pm welcome meeting.
 Afterwards, head out to get to know the city on a walking tour of downtown Lima with your leader.
 Admire the colonial buildings of Plaza Mayor and visit the eerie catacombs of the Saint Francis Monastery, then head away from the tourist trail to Alameda de Chabuca Granda – an area popular with the locals.
 Stop off at the colourful street food stalls to sample some of Lima’s favourite sweet treats, like Peruvian donuts and mazamorra morada; porridge made from purple corn.
 But be sure to leave some room as tonight’s dinner is really something special.
 Lima has one of the world’s most revered culinary scenes, and this evening you’ll head to one of the city’s best restaurants, set in a historic house in the artistic Barranco neighbourhood.
 Inspired by the home-cooked food of his mother, the creative chef offers up traditional Peruvian dishes with the atmosphere of a welcoming family home.

 Day 2 - Amazon Jungle Today you will catch a flight to Puerto Maldonado.
 On arrival in the afternoon, take a bus to the community port of Infierno where you will board motorised canoes and head upstream into the Amazon rainforest.
 Keep an eye out for macaws, herons, alligators and capybaras along the way.
-Nestled on the banks of the Tambopata river you’ll find the Posada Amazonas, a rustic jungle lodge owned by the indigenous Ese Eja community, and your feature stay accommodation for the next two nights.
+Nestled on the banks of the Tambopata river you’ll find the Posada Amazonas, a rustic jungle lodge owned by the indigenous Ese Eja community, and your Feature Stay accommodation for the next two nights.
 A paradise for nature lovers, the lodge is in perfect unity with its wild surroundings and is enveloped by a swath of lush rainforest.
 Gorgeous rooms are built from traditional woods, adobe bricks and clay, and feature private bathrooms and an open wall, allowing you to make the most of the spectacular location and be totally immersed in nature.
 Profits from the lodge go back into the local indigenous community in the form of education and training.
 As dusk falls, set out for a night walk to discover the fascinating nocturnal activity in the surrounding areas, then retire to the lodge for dinner.

-Day 4 - Cusco This morning you will travel back to Puerto Maldonado, then take a short flight to Cusco, the former centre of the Incan Empire.
+Day 4 - Cusco This morning you will travel back to Puerto Maldonado, then take a flight to Cusco, the former centre of the Incan Empire.
 Arrive in the early afternoon and settle in to your hotel, then head out with your leader for an orientation walk to familiarise yourself with one of South America’s oldest city and get used to the high altitude.
 Stop by the stunning Plaza de Armas, the heart of the city, flanked with colonial buildings and ornate churches.
 Visit the World Heritage-listed Cusco Cathedral, built on top of an Incan palace and one of the city's greatest repositories of art.
 Here you will meet with a local historian guide who will provide expert insight on the colonial art, architecture and history of this magnificent building and the city surrounding it.
 The evening is free for your own discoveries – Cusco offers no shortage of excellent restaurants, and as night falls the city is swept up in a flurry of live music and late-night street food stalls.

 Day 6 - Ollantaytambo This morning, travel through the Sacred Valley towards Ollantaytambo, passing maize crops and fertile terraces carved high into the valley walls.
 Stop by the fortress of Sacsayhuaman, where the massive stone blocks that form the walls of this site provide an impressive picture of how greatly developed Inca engineering was.
-Visit the Chichubamba community to gain a greater insight into the local lifestyle with a traditional Andean lunch and a visit to some local workshops making pottery, chocolate and corn beer.
+Visit the Chichubamba community to gain a greater insight into the local lifestyle with a traditional Andean lunch and a visit to a local workshop - either making pottery or chocolate and corn beer.
 Continue on to Ollantaytambo, a magnificent example of Incan urban planning and the perfect warm up for Machu Picchu.
 Explore Ollantaytambo's archaeological site with an expert local guide who will discuss the evidence of the Incas' engineering skills in the ruins of ancient aqueducts, irrigation canals, dams on the Urubamba River, imposing sets of terraces and centres of worship dedicated to Pachamama (Mother Earth).
 Late afternoon head to the hotel in Ollantaytambo and settle in for night.

 Day 7 - Aguas Calientes - Machu Picchu Today, travel from Ollantaytambo to Aguas Calientes in style, boarding the 360 Machu Picchu Train.
 High, domed windows offer up unbelievable views of the Andes, allowing you to sit back in comfort and take it all in.
 The train also features an open air observation carriage so you can completely immerse yourself in the remarkable landscape – have your camera ready as this scenic journey will be one worth remembering.
 Disembark the train in Aguas Calientes then take a short bus ride up the winding road to Machu Picchu, where you will be joined by a guide who will take you through the ruins and tell you stories of its history and the ancestral people of the region.
 The true purpose behind Machu Picchu may always be a mystery, since no historical records of the complex exist.
 Most archaeologists, however, believe it to be the 15th-century headquarters of Emperor Pachacuti.
 Due to visiting restrictions at Machu Picchu, we recommend exploring the Sun Gate and Inka Bridge before your guided tour starts.
 Your leader can advise how to get the most out of your visit.
 Later, take the bus back down to Aguas Calientes to spend the night before heading back up to Machu Picchu first thing in the morning for your second visit.